blavoir/osticket-prereqs/README.md

 <img src="https://i.imgur.com/aMeQlGR.gif" height="80%" width="80%" alt="Installing HeidiSQL"/>
 </p>
 <p>
 Click Continue on the website and fill all of the information in the blank fields except the category Database settings.
-Finally, install HeidiSQL and then launch it.
-Click new on the bottom left, log into the session with the same account credentials you used when you installed MySQL.
-Create a new databse and name it "osTicket" case sensitive and save.
-Now, fill in the database settings with the name osTicket, and your account credentials.
-Then, click install now!
+Finally, <b>install HeidiSQL and then launch it.</b> Click new on the bottom left, log into the session with the same account credentials you used when you installed MySQL. <b>Create a new databse and name it "osTicket" case sensitive and save.</b> Now, fill in the database settings with the name osTicket, and your account credentials.
+Then, <b>click install now!</b>
 </p>
 <br />